Master’s in Sociology Program Guide

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

 Sociology is the study of social behavior, including in small groups, formal organizations, and large-scale institutions.
 The discipline analyzes the impact of social factors, such as race, ethnicity, gender, and social class on life chances and social relations.

 A master's in sociology provides intellectual and analytical tools to make sense of our evolving and interconnected world.
 These skills are in high demand and are the foundation for numerous career paths in business, government, education, and a host of other industries.
 The Bureau of Labor Statistics projects employment opportunities for social scientists to grow 11% by 2026.
 Careers in scientific research, government, higher education, advocacy, and counseling offer the highest paying employment prospects for sociology graduates, with opportunities for professional advancement expanding with graduate training and experience.

-What are the best sociology programs of 2020?
+What are the best sociology programs?
 Here are our top 5:

 |#1||Arizona State University Scottsdale, AZ|

 |#4||Sam Houston State University Huntsville, TX|